How To: Cut Glass Tile

 If necessary, use a rubbing stone to remove any shards, and wipe away the marker with a damp cloth.

 Mosaic nippers are most often used to cut small, irregularly shaped pieces of glass tile to be used in artistic designs.
 While with any of the methods outlined here it’s helpful to practice on a few spare tiles before leaping ahead, practice is particularly important here.
 Nipping is not as precise as scoring or cutting with a wet saw.
-Wheeled nippers are similar to regular pliers, but instead of flat heads, this $15 tool features sharp upper and lower carbide wheels that cut through the glass.
+Wheeled nippers are similar to regular pliers, but instead of a flat head, this $15 tool (view on Amazon) features sharp upper and lower carbide wheels that cut through the glass.

 Draw guidelines in marker on your glass tile.

 Wear protective eyewear and don’t nip tiles while other people are nearby, as these cuts will send nipped glass shooting across the room.
 Hold the nippers in your hand (the same way you would hold ordinary pliers), keeping them close to your work surface, and position the edge of the wheels along the line you wish to cut.